veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 * Flax seed
 * Chia seed

+## Trans fats

+### Good Trans Fats

+Good trans fats are those that are found in nature.
+Vaccenic Acid is a well known good trans fatty acid, found it human breast milk.

+Butter can have about 3% trans fat.
+This is good trans fat.

+### Bad Trans Fats

+Food processing companies make trans fats with a process called hydrogenation.
+They do this because it makes the food last longer.
+But it is not good for you.

+Companies are known to hide their trans fats from the nutrition label by rounding it amount down to 0 grams.
+The way to tell if there are any trans fats is by checking for the words "hydrogenated oil" or "partially hydrogenated oil" in the ingredients listing.

+The primary location you would find bad trans fats is in margarine, vegetable shortening, and any foods made with these products.

 ## Saturated Fats

 This is the most controversial of all fats.
 You would have to look at the individual fatty acids to see if the saturated fat is good or not.